navidrome/website/content/en/docs/Usage/reverse-proxy.md

 }

 # Authentik uses the Authorization header if present, so should be able to
 # authenticate subsonic clients that support BasicAuth.
+Requests from the
+# Navidrome Web App will be authenticated via the existing session cookie.
 # If you want to have Navidrome authenticate subsonic requests, remove this
 # forward_auth block.
 @subsonic path /rest/*